Immigration

 MDM Legal, pllc has an experienced team ready to help you naturalize in the United States.
 Our team is familiar with preparing the N-400 and assisting you in gathering the required documents to be submitted.
 In addition, we are prepared to navigate any barriers that may attempt to block your path to citizenship.

-When an immigration matter was not decided in your favor or if the judge’s decision is appealed by the United States Citizenship and Immigration Services (USCIS), the MDM Legal, pllc team is experienced in advocating and persuading the Bureau of Immigration Appeals (BIA) that your sought after relief should be granted.
+When an immigration matter is not decided in your favor, or if the judge’s decision is appealed by the United States Citizenship and Immigration Services (USCIS), the MDM Legal, pllc team is experienced in advocating and persuading the Bureau of Immigration Appeals (BIA) that your sought after relief should be granted.
 If you wish to appeal, you should contact an attorney as soon as possible because the BIA has strict timelines that must be complied with.

-If you are ineligible for a immigrant visa or “Green Card” based on one or more of the immigration laws, you may be able to apply for a waiver.
+If you are ineligible for an immigrant visa or “Green Card” based on one or more of the immigration laws, you may be able to apply for a waiver.
 The immigrant visa category that you are applying for will determine whether a waiver of inadmissibility is available.
 The consular officer interviewing you at the U.S. Embassy will tell you if you may apply for a waiver and will provide detailed instructions for how to apply.
 Our office prepares and files the waiver with an abundance of supporting documents to prove the extreme hardship to your relatives in the United States and argues on various grounds why the waiver of inadmissibility should be granted.

 Under former section 212(c) of the Immigration and Nationality Act (“INA”), immigrants who were found guilty of or pleaded guilty to serious crimes before 1997 may be eligible to apply for discretionary relief from inadmissibility or deportation.
 Give our team a call or book a consultation today to discuss any eligible applicable waivers.

 Section 212(h) of the Immigration and Nationality Act (“INA”) authorizes discretionary waivers of certain inadmissible crimes.
-Unfortunately, it can’t be used to waive drug convictions or conduct, other than a single incident involving possessing a small amount of marijuana.
+Unfortunately, it cannot be used to waive drug convictions or conduct, other than a single incident involving possessing a small amount of marijuana.

 There are four (4) general circumstances in which a 212h waiver can be requested:

-1. When denial of admissibility would result in extreme hardship to the immigrant’s spouse, children or parent who is a U.S. citizen or Green Card holder;
+1. When denial of admissibility would result in extreme hardship to the immigrant’s spouse, children, or parent who is a U.S. citizen or Green Card holder;

 2. When the conviction is at least 15 years old or consists solely of prostitution, and the petitioner has been rehabilitated and is not a security threat to the U.S.;